anshumansinha3301/Break-Even-Analysis/Contribution-margin-in-break-even-analysis.md

-The contribution margin plays a vital role in break-even analysis, serving as a key indicator of a business's financial health and operational efficiency.
-Here’s how it functions within this analytical framework:

 ### Definition of Contribution Margin

 The contribution margin is defined as the revenue remaining after all variable costs associated with producing a product or service have been deducted.
 It represents the amount available to cover fixed costs and contribute to profit.
 Essentially, it indicates how much each unit sold contributes to covering fixed expenses and generating profit.